- 1Spain: An attractive country for investment

 In this regard, the Central Government has been increasing flexibility as much as possible in connection with the functioning of regional incentives and localization of investments on the Canary Islands, imposing no further limitations than those stipulated in EU legislation and giving preferential treatment to investments in the peripheral islands by requiring a minimum level of investment lower than that established for the rest of Spain.

-These efforts led the European Commission to authorize the creation of the Canary Islands Special Zone (Zona Especial Canaria or ZEC) in January 2000, with a view to attracting and encouraging the investment in the Canary Islands of international capital and companies which make a decided contribution to the economic and social progress of the Canary Islands.
-Use of the benefits of the ZEC is currently in force through December 31, 2026, and may be extended when authorized by the European Commission (please also see Chapter 3 and www.zec.org).
+As a corollary of these efforts to address the uniqueness of island regions, the European Commission to authorized the creation of the Canary Islands Special Zone (Zona Especial Canaria or ZEC) in January 2000, with a view to attracting and encouraging the investment in the Canary Islands of international capital and companies which make a decided contribution to the economic and social progress of the Canary Islands.
+Use of the benefits of the ZEC is currently in force through December 31, 2026, and may be extended when authorized by the European Commission (please also see Chapter 3 and www.canariaszec.org).
+However, the authorization for registering companies in the Official Register of Entities of the Canary Islands Special Zone will expire on December 31, 2021.

 It is important to note that incentives aimed at upgrading and modernizing the banana and tomato growing and fishing-related industries are also available under the Community Program to Support Agricultural Production on the Canary Islands.